Generic-person4077/Test_AQ_JAERN/content/Elemental Magic/Fire Spells/Blood Magics/Dominium Sanguinis.md

 The ritual can be performed by any mage with 16 ranks of Blood Magic.
 The caster is also the target.
 The effect exists as a magical creature ability.

-1,500 gc or 3,000 xp are expanded as the cost of the ritual.
+1,500 gc or 3,000 xp are expended as the cost of the ritual.